Cork City Gaol

 Cork City Gaol is a former prison, now a museum, located in Cork City, Ireland.

 History

-In 1806 an Act of Parliament was passed to allow the building of a new Cork City Gaol to replace the old jail at the North Gate Bridge (the old jail, which was nearly 100 years old, was on a confined site and was overcrowded and unhygienic).
+An act of Parliament, the Cork City Gaol Act 1806 (46 Geo.
+3. c. xxxviii), was passed to allow the building of a new Cork City Gaol to replace the old jail at the North Gate Bridge (the old jail, which was nearly 100 years old, was on a confined site and was overcrowded and unhygienic).
 The first site chosen for the new prison was at distillery fields, but this site was later deemed to be unsuitable because it was prone to flooding.
 A site on Sunday's Well was eventually chosen, its altitude being seen as an advantage for containing "jail fever" (typhus).
 The site, its approach roads and perimeters was commenced in 1816 and the building of the prison proper started in 1818.

 The building was designed by William Robertson of Kilkenny and built by the Deane family.
 The famous sculptor John Hogan worked on the building as a draughtsman.